ldhulipala/ldhulipala.github.io/hobbies.md

 I enjoy biking, running, and hiking.
 I also enjoy playing the piano.

-Here are some books that I read and enjoyed recently:
+Here are some books that I read and enjoyed recently.
+If you have any recommendations please let me know!

 * If This is a Man / The Truce
 * Defying Hitler: A Memoir